 In the age of social media, everyone shares their lives on a variety of platforms.
 Despite social media being a central focus in the lives of many Maryland residents, there are still those who do not take it seriously when it comes to legal matters.
 The court does not ignore social media.
-In fact, electronic and social media evidence can play a role in divorce proceedings.
+Electronic and social media evidence can play a role in divorce proceedings.

 The National Law Review suggests that attorneys can use Twitter and Facebook posts, as well as direct messages as evidence in a divorce case.
 During a divorce hearing, it is unwise to post a status or message that you would not want the judge to see.
 The high emotions that surround divorces may make it difficult not to message your ex-partner.
 Often, these messages lead to further conflicts.
 Do not use social media to blow off steam about your divorce.

-With social media as a major part of American culture, it is no surprise that social media also affects the court.
-For an amicable divorce and for a chance to end a divorce favorably, do not underestimate social media.
+With social media as a significant part of American culture, it is no surprise that social media also affects the court.
+For an amicable divorce and for a chance to end the divorce process favorably, do not underestimate social media.